Migrant Communities and Health Network

 About the Network

-Migrant Communities and Health (MICH) Network is initiated by Researchers, Postdocs and PhD students at Karolinska Institutet with the aim to address knowledge gaps, explore research interests, and engage in teaching opportunities relevant to the health of migrants, refugees, and ethnic minorities.
+Migrant Communities and Health (MICH) Network is an initiative composed of Researchers, Postdocs and PhD students at Karolinska Institutet with the aim to address knowledge gaps, explore research interests, and engage in teaching opportunities relevant to the health of migrants, refugees, and ethnic minorities.

 Collaborate with and support the research on migrant health in Sweden